nkarasiak/MuseoToolBox/docs/source/auto_examples/index.rst

 Gallery
 -----------------------

-Here you will find all the examples related to  :mod:`museotoolbox` librairy.
+Here you will find all the examples related to  :mod:`museotoolbox` library.